 Master cinematic lighting

-Of the elements that constitute the art of cinematography, lighting cannot be understated.
+Even if the art of cinematography is complex and the film techniques list is long, the importance of lighting in film cannot be understated.
 Without light, we have no image.
-Needless to say, there are many cinematic techniques related to lighting, and these are just a few.
 In this video, we lay out the basics of film lighting, including the qualities of light, cinematography terms you should know, and concepts like practical lighting vs. motivated lighting.

 The Ultimate Guide to Cinematic Lighting Pt.
 1